The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived in October 2022.

 After the very shaky battery life of the Pixel Watch 1, Google turned it around for the Pixel Watch 2, with the smartwatch capable of running for 24 hours (with the always-on display enabled).

-For the Pixel Watch 3, though, that 24-hour estimation unfortunately hasn’t been improved upon for the 41mm version.
+Unfortunately, the Pixel Watch 3’s 24-hour estimation hasn’t been improved upon for the 41mm version.
 However, our testing showed that the larger 45mm edition and its 420mAh battery can consistently last for over two days with the always-on display enabled.

-It’s a huge upgrade, alleviating the charging anxiety that comes with owning one of the smaller editions.
+It’s a considerable upgrade, alleviating the charging anxiety of owning one of the smaller editions.
 The tweaked battery-saving mode also means you can reach multiple days.

-If you’ve been previously put off the Pixel Watch because of the battery life, rest assured the 45mm edition solves much of this.
-We still wouldn’t wholeheartedly recommend the 41mm equivalent in this area, though.
+If you’ve previously been put off the Pixel Watch because of its battery life, rest assured that the 45mm edition solves much of this.
+However, we still wouldn’t wholeheartedly recommend the 41mm equivalent in this area.

 Verdict: Which is best?

-Yet, if you’ve avoided Google’s smartwatch line in the past due to the small size, you now finally have an option – one that isn’t available through the Pixel Watch 2 range.
-That makes it a bit of a no-brainer, especially when there’s the chance you may also enjoy effectively double battery life.
+Yet, if you’ve avoided Google’s smartwatch line in the past due to its small size, you now finally have an option—one that isn’t available through the Pixel Watch 2 range.
+That makes it a no-brainer, especially when there’s the chance you may also enjoy effectively double battery life.

 These recommendations also hold if you’re considering updating your Pixel Watch 2.
 We recommend holding off if you’re considering a jump from the second-gen model to the 41mm Pixel Watch 3, but you’ll notice a sizeable upgrade if you go from a 41mm model to the 45mm.